Oats are considered to be one of the most nutritious breakfast options as they are among the healthiest grains on earth.

 Here are 9 super-healthy benefits that a small meal of oats can provide you daily.

-Oats are made up of beta glucan which is a soluble fibre known to boost immunity.
+Oats are made up of beta-glucan which is a soluble fiber known to boost immunity.

 The knights of our immune system, the white blood cells have special receptors that absorb beta-glucan.

 Betaglucans also help in uprooting infections caused by fungi, bacteria, viruses, and parasites.

 These elements are powerful enough to fight many infections and boost your immune system.